tc39/proposal-weakrefs/specs/weakrefs.md

 Yes, except that it must preserve the security property that construction of WeakRefs is restricted; the power to make a new weak ref must not be available from instances.

+* Should the weakRef be provided as an additional argument to the executor?

+NOTE: The current proposal provides only the holdings to the executor invocation.
+Adding the argument is upwards compatible, so this does not need to be resolved immediately.

+Additional usage examples are needed to determine the best pattern here.
+In examples so far, there is already a mapping from holdings to weakRef, so there's no need for the additional argument, but the presence of the weakRef may simplify some other usage patterns, and it's trivially available to provide.

 # References